 First, did you catch the “if?”
 Recent research shows that worldwide, we need to ease up on meat and sugar consumption.
 The Planetary Health Diet is an eating plan that is healthy and comes from sustainable food systems– determined based on research from 37 scientists around the world.
 Shifting towards a plate that is half fruits/veggies and half-plant proteins, oils, and whole grains have an added benefit that packaging can be simplified: vegetables and fruit come in peels, and plant proteins like lentils can oftentimes be purchased in bulk.

-If/When you do eat meat, learn the differences between buzz words like ‘cage-free’, ‘natural’ and ‘grass-fed’ vs. ‘grain fed’.
-To avoid plastic meat packaging, find a stainless steel container which can be tared at a butcher shop, and purchase in larger quantities if it is a trip that’s not in your regular grocery shopping routine.
+If/When you do eat meat, learn the differences between buzz words like ‘cage-free’, ‘natural’ and ‘grass-fed’ vs. ‘grain-fed’.
+To avoid plastic meat packaging, find a stainless steel container that can be tared at a butcher shop, and purchase in larger quantities if it is a trip that’s not in your regular grocery shopping routine.